julia-julia-ch/rsschool-cv/cv.md

 ## About myself

 I'm a begginer in IT sphere.
 But I have a lot of desire to study something new.
+I'm interested in psychology, design, self-development.

 ## Skills